 The products are subjected to ultraviolet exposure in a controlled environment.

 A simulator is used to create ultraviolet radiation.
 And simulate the period of exposure.

 The tests produce conditions a product is likely to be exposed to during its lifetime.

 The UV stability testing is performed following EN 61439-1 Resistance to ultra-violet (UV) radiation.

 UV Exposure in Your Region

 The UV resistance of plastics is expressed in years.

 The plastic life depends on the total amount of UV radiation your material is exposed to.

-This is changes across geographical areas as solar radiation is not equally distributed throughout the world.
-The uneven distribution of solar radiation is influenced by altitude, latitude,
+This changes across geographical areas as solar radiation is not equally distributed throughout the world.
+The uneven distribution of solar radiation is influenced by altitude, latitude, season, and atmospheric conditions.